githubEdit

 How do I know which deployment ID was generated?

-The deployment ID is displayed when you run obol network install:
+The deployment ID is displayed when you run obol network install.
+You can also list deployments:

 Can I run multiple instances of the same network?